JamesLahiffe-Baker/temenos_bug_report/README.md

   ```
   uvicorn main:app --host 0.0.0.0 --port $PORT
   ```
-* Include `templates/` and `static/` directories
+* Include `controllers/`, `templates/` and `static/` directories
-* Replace SQLite with a production-grade DB (e.g. PostgreSQL)
+* Replace SQLite with a production-grade DB (e.g. PostgreSQL) if needs be
-* Use environment variables for secrets and configs
+* No environment variables for secrets and configs needed, but can be added

 ------------------------------------------------------------------------------